wp-plugins/nextgen-facebook/readme.txt

 = Hide Social Buttons =

-You can also hide the social buttons, or pretty much any object, in a page or post by using <em>display:none</em> in your stylesheet.
-For example, if you use the "Inspect Element" feature of Firefox (right-click on the object to inspect) -- or use "View Source" to see the page's HTML -- you should find your content wrapped in a `<div>` HTML tag similar to this one:
+You can also hide the social buttons (or pretty much any object) in a webpage or post by using `display:none` in your stylesheet.
+As an example, if you use the "Inspect Element" feature of Firefox (right-click on the object to inspect) -- or use "View Source" to see the webpage's HTML -- you should find your content wrapped in a `<div>` HTML tag similar to this one:

 `
 <div class="post-123 post type-post status-publish format-standard hentry category-test category-wordpress tag-css tag-html" id="post-123">